20 Common Problems that Cause the Delay or the Cancellation of a Real Estate Closing

 7. Errors in documents

-8. Home can’t be insured – a hurricane is approaching and insurance companies stop insuring property
+8. The home can’t be insured – a hurricane is approaching and insurance companies stop insuring property

-9. Large differences between the good faith estimate and final closing statement
+9. Large differences between the good faith estimate and closing statement or closing disclosure

 10. Inspections Reveal Major Problems with the House